 On her return to Ireland, Jane worked as a consultant designer with Irish brands advising on design, product development and overseas manufacturing.
 This extensive industry experience and knowledge of education in the field of fashion design lead to her current role in education.
 Her own art and design education began at IADT, then graduating from the University of Ulster with a BA Hons Degree in Textile & Fashion Design and Diploma in Industrial Studies, before completing her Masters in Design and Digital Media at the D.I.T.

 Dr. Tracy Fahey is Head of Department in Fine Art and Head of Centre of Postgraduate Studies in Limerick School of Art and Design, LIT.
 She has previously worked as Head of Department of Humanities, IT Carlow and Head of Faculty of Design, Griffith College Dublin.
-She currently sits on the Board of Directors of the Limerick Printmakers, and is a member of the advisory boards of the Centre for Research in Popular Culture, AUT, Auckland and the Centre for Studies in Otherness, Denmark.
-She is a former Past President of the Institute of Designers in Ireland and a former Board member of the Hunt Museum Limerick, Design Ireland, and the Institute of Design and Disability.
+She currently sits on the Boards of the Limerick Printmakers, the Centre for Research in Popular Culture, AUT, Auckland and the Centre for Studies in Otherness, Denmark.
+She is a former Past President of the Institute of Designers in Ireland and a former Board member of Design Ireland, and the Institute of Design and Disability.
 In 2013 she established the LSAD research centre ACADEMY where she acts as Director.

 Her research passion is the Gothic, and her favourite designers are Alexander McQueen and Gareth Pugh.
-She is currently working on a book on contemporary Irish Folk Gothic for University of Wales Press.
-She has published extensively on Gothic art in collections by Palgrave, Routledge, Peter Lang, Manchester University Press, McParland and Rowman and Littlefield.
-She has also published in the areas of medical Gothic, transgressive art, contemporary Gothic art, design education, pedagogy, contemporary design practice and the history of sustainable design.
+She is currently working on a book on Irish Folk Gothic for University of Wales Press.
+She has published on Gothic art, medical Gothic, art and design education, contemporary design practice.

 In 2010 she founded the collaborative fine art practice, Gothicise, who work on site-specific projects related to ideas of site, traces and narrative.
-She also writes short fiction that focuses on folklore and the uncanny and published in thirteen UK and US anthologies.
+Her short fiction is published in fifteen UK and US anthologies.
 Her collection, The Unheimlich Manoeuvre, was nominated for a British Fantasy Award in 2017 and her second collection, New Music For Old Rituals will be published in 2018.